bensarthou/spelling_corrector/README.md

 b    -> a
 .    -> b
 ```
-Idea: Adding a "empty state"
+Idea: Add an "empty state"